 - If GPA, Pace, and overall assessment (graduate students only) later improve above the minimum requirements, SAP may be rehabilitated.
 Students once again become eligible for aid in future enrollments if they meet all other requirements.

 Petition for Override of SAP

-In rare circumstances, a student who has extenuating reasons for not meeting SAP may meet with his or her financial aid counselor to determine if a financial aid probation period is appropriate.
+In rare circumstances, a student who has extenuating reasons for not meeting SAP may meet with his or her OneStop Counselor to determine if a financial aid probation period is appropriate.

 Important Tax Information

 Under the Tax Reform Act of 1986, only scholarship, fellowship, benefit, and grant amounts used for tuition, fees, books, supplies, and equipment required for courses of instruction are excluded from the recipient's gross income.
 Any of these funds used for other expenses, such as room and board, must be included in income.
 If funds are received from any of these sources, a detailed record should be kept of all expenditures for tuition, fees, books, and required equipment and supplies.
 For more detailed information, consult a personal tax advisor.